awsdocs/aws-codecommit-user-guide/doc_source/setting-up-without-cli.md

    Interactive shells are not supported.
 Connection to git-codecommit.us-east-2.amazonaws.com closed by remote host.
    ```

-## Next Steps<a name="setting-up-without-cli-next-step"></a>
+## Next steps<a name="setting-up-without-cli-next-step"></a>

 You have completed the prerequisites\.
-Follow the steps in [Getting Started with CodeCommit ](getting-started-cc.md) to start using CodeCommit\.
+Follow the steps in [Getting started with CodeCommit ](getting-started-cc.md) to start using CodeCommit\.

-To connect to a repository, follow the steps in [Connect to a Repository](how-to-connect.md)\.
-To create a repository, follow the steps in [Create a Repository](how-to-create-repository.md)\.
+To connect to a repository, follow the steps in [Connect to a repository](how-to-connect.md)\.
+To create a repository, follow the steps in [Create a repository](how-to-create-repository.md)\.